dotnet/docs-maui/docs/user-interface/controls/editor.md

 editor.Completed += OnEditorCompleted;
 ```

-The following screenshot shows the resulting `Editor` on Android:
+The following screenshot shows the resulting <xref:Microsoft.Maui.Controls.Editor> on Android:

 :::image type="content" source="media/editor/editor.png" alt-text="Screenshot of a basic Editor on Android.":::

 Entered text can be accessed by reading the `Text` property, and the `TextChanged` and `Completed` events signal that the text has changed or been completed.

-The `TextChanged` event is raised when the text in the `Editor` changes, and the `TextChangedEventArgs` provide the text before and after the change via the `OldTextValue` and `NewTextValue` properties:
+The `TextChanged` event is raised when the text in the <xref:Microsoft.Maui.Controls.Editor> changes, and the `TextChangedEventArgs` provide the text before and after the change via the `OldTextValue` and `NewTextValue` properties:

 ```csharp
 void OnEditorTextChanged(object sender, TextChangedEventArgs e)